 Having Hepatitis C is not safe.
-Excluding the ongoing issues and simply looking at mortality there is about a 10% chance the disease will kill you.
 The risk of a severe adverse effect occurring while taking treatment is far less, but it is real.
 These medications are safe, but they are not 100% safe.

 These lists are not exhaustive, but to put things in perspective one patient noted that "compared to interferon this is a walk in the park"

 Most patients experience a mild flu like illness on starting treatment.

 Within a week this is usually replaced by feeling "better than I've felt in years".